Marriage of convenience

-A marriage of convenience that is neither a sham marriage entered into for fraudulent purposes nor a forced marriage, is not against the law.

-In many cultures, it is usual for parents to decide their adult children's marriages; this is called an arranged marriage.
+In ancient Roman Egypt (30 BCE to 395 CE), brother-sister marriages were common, comprising an estimated 15–21% of unions, often to keep property within the family.

+Marriages of convenience that are sham, and arranged marriages that are forced, are against the law in many jurisdictions.

 Legal loophole

 Marriages of convenience are often contracted to exploit legal loopholes of various sorts.
 A couple may wed for one of them to gain citizenship or right of abode, for example, as many countries around the world will grant such rights to anyone married to a resident citizen.
 In the United States, this practice is known as a green card marriage.
 In Australia, there have been marriages of convenience to bring attention to the government's Youth Allowance laws.
 On 31 March 2010 two students were publicly and legally married on the University of Adelaide's lawn so that they could both receive full Youth Allowance.
 In the United States during the era of the Vietnam War, some couples were wed during the man's time of exposure to the military draft; the couple agreed to no contact, followed by an annulment at the end of the (typically one year) marriage.
 Advertisements were commonly placed in student newspapers to this effect.
 Because they exploit legal loopholes, sham marriages of convenience often have legal consequences.
 For example, U.S. Immigration (USCIS) can punish this with a US$250,000 fine and five-year prison sentence.

+The term "contract marriage" is used by U.S. military personnel to describe marrying mainly in order to receive extra pay and housing benefits that the couple would not otherwise be entitled to.